Local momentum space: Scalar field and gravity: Local momentum space expansion

 where

-The focus of this section is to solve equations Eq.~(\ref{seq}) and (\ref{geq}) to obtain the Green's functions.
+The focus of this section is to solve equations (\ref{seq}) and (\ref{geq}) to obtain Green's functions.
 The technique that we will employ for this purpose is that of Bunch and Parker \cite{bunch}.
 We introduce the Riemann normal coordinates $y^\mu$ and $x^\mu$ of point $y$ and $x$ respectively taking point $z$ as the origin.
 This is what is known as the Riemann normal coordinate expansion about a third point first employed in \cite{bunch2}.
-The reason to to expand about a third point here is because of the appearance of the derivatives of quantum fields in expressions for $S_1$ and $S_2$.
-These can be recast as derivatives of propagators which diverge in the limit $x \rightarrow y$.
-In the absence of derivatives these could have been dealt with easily by expanding about $y$.
-However to find divergences in derivatives of propagators we first need to find the derivatives and then take the limit $x \rightarrow y$ making it necessary for us to expand the propagators about a third point.
-The standard Riemann normal coordinate expansions up to first order in curvature that will be necessary for our work are as follows
+The reason to expand about a third point here is because of the appearance of the derivatives of quantum fields in expressions for $S_1$ and $S_2$.
+These can be recast as derivatives of propagators that diverge in the limit $x \rightarrow y$.
+In the absence of derivatives, these could have been dealt with easily by expanding about $y$.
+However, to find divergences in the derivatives of propagators we first need to find the derivatives and then take the limit $x \rightarrow y$ making it necessary for us to expand the propagators about a third point.
+The standard Riemann normal coordinate expansions at point $y$ up to the first order in curvature that will be necessary for our work are as follows.

-where all the coefficients are evaluated at $y = 0$.
-Note that for the Minkowski metric, det $\eta_{\mu\nu} = -1$.
-As such, the last line in (\ref{srnc}) is to be taken as an expansion for modulus of metric determinant.
-In fact the metric determinant $``g"$ is to be taken as the modulus of itself wherever it appears all through the paper.
-The raising and lowering of indices is done with the Minkowski metric once an expansion in Riemann normal coordinates is performed.
+The curvature tensors that appear in the above expansions are basically the coefficients of the Taylor expansion which must be evaluated at the origin, i.e., at $y = 0$.
+The raising and lowering of indices are done with the Minkowski metric once an expansion in Riemann normal coordinates is performed.
 Following normal coordinate expansion we make use of Fourier transformation to write

-where $u^\mu=x^\mu-y^\mu$ and the Fourier transformed Green's functions depends on origin $z$ but henceforth we will not specify this explicitly.
-We then assume that the momentum space Green's functions can be expanded out asymptotically in inverse powers of $k$.
+where $u^\mu=x^\mu-y^\mu$.
+The Fourier-transformed Green's functions depend upon the origin $z$ but henceforth we will not specify this explicitly.
+We then assume that the momentum space Green's functions can be expanded out asymptotically in the inverse powers of $k$ as follows